 Lenny allows children to pet him and one little toddler, in particular, Alex, is attracted to his tongue.
 Lenny doesn’t mind the little hands exploring in his mouth.
 Of course, this same tongue has licked a good number of unsuspecting babies and other children either on a parent’s lap or sitting in a stroller.
 I can go on… I foresee him being a great companion to my parents when they move in next year.
 Lenny is 8, so not a long lifespan ahead, but so worth every minute.

-Thanks to Tina for sharing the special story of Lenny and his new home with her!
+Again thanks to Tina for sharing the very special story of Lenny and his new home with her!
 We’re so glad for another labrottie rescue, and that Tina took the leap of faith and sacrifice needed to bring Lenny home.

 For those of you who have or are going to get a new puppy!
 We have several dog name article just for you!

 - Boy dog names